zuugle-services/wp-diana-widget/README.txt

 = Where do I get a Client ID and Client Secret? =

-You need to apply for access and obtain these credentials from [Zuugle Services](https://www.zuugle-services.com) as described in the [DianaWidget security process](https://github.com/zuugle-services/DianaWidget#apply-for-access--security-process).
+Please see the **"Getting Your API Credentials"** section under the **Configuration** heading for a step-by-step guide.
+You need to register on the [zuugle-services.com](https://zuugle-services.com/en/diana-dashboard/) dashboard to obtain them.

 = The user's start location isn't being saved/cached.
 Why? =